Kavychaturvedi5427/KisanSetu/README.md

-# 🌾 Kisan Setu - My Hackathon Project
+# 🌾 Krishi - My Hackathon Project

 Hey!
 This is my submission for the Smart City & Sustainability hackathon.
 I built an AI-powered platform to help farmers in India.